eksperimental/get-elixir/README.md

 If you are interested in only getting Elixir once, you may execute the [one-liner commands](one-liner.md) that can be directly pasted into your command line, without having to download any script.

 It can also be of interest to developers who need maintain different of versions of Elixir, without the need to build them, to use in conjuntion with an Elixir version manager like [exevn](https://github.com/mururu/exenv).
+See the [Examples – Advanced](#examples-advanced) section for more on this.

 ## Installation